UCSBCarpentry/CustomLibraryBash/_episodes/03-working-with-files-and-folders.md

 If you are in `firstdir`, use `cd ..` to get back to the `shell-lesson` directory.

 Here there are three directories containing the data we will work with for the workshop.
-Move into the `waitz` directory.
+Move into the `desktrackers` directory.

 ~~~
 $ ls -lh